The Best Backdrops for Food & Product Photography: Compare Brands

 - Stain resistant

 Since you will be using your photography backdrop over and over again, it is best to use a backdrop that's virtually indestructible.
 Oh!
 And lightweight.
-There's nothing worse than lifting heavy, back-breaking slabs of wood, tile, stone, or marble.
+No one likes to lift heavy, back-breaking slabs of wood, stone, or marble.

 What material is best for photography backdrops?